GrigoryGraborenko/boc/README.md

 };
 ```

 A statelet consists of an object with two keys: a list of dependencies (in this case, "user" and "forum") and a process function.
-The process function is where you do whatever the server needs to do, and output your data.
+The process function is where you do whatever the server needs to do, and output your **data blobs**.

 The dependencies refer to other statelets, which get executed before process runs and the results injected into the function as arguments.
-Statelets don't actually need to return anything - the work is mainly done by the `builder.output(key, value)` function, which sends data to the client.
-Those other statelets called by boot can and will output their own data using the same mechanism.
+Statelets don't actually need to return anything - the work is mainly done by the `builder.output(key, value)` function, which sends a **data blob** to the client.
+Those other statelets called by boot can and will output their own **data blobs** using the same mechanism.

-Once the entry point statelet is resolved, and all data has been output, the data decoration begins.
-Decoration is the process of modifying the data blobs so they can be easily used by the render components.
+Once the entry point statelet is resolved, and all **data blobs** has been output, the data decoration begins.
+Decoration is the process of modifying the **data blobs** so they can be easily used by the render components.
 Usages include caching calculated values, creating references between related objects, or providing back-references from child to parent objects (thus creating cyclic data structures).
 The data sent from server to client is undecorated (it is JSON stringified before decoration), so don't worry about sending too much data, as it exists only temporarily in memory.
 This process is also repeated on the client side with the exact same data, so make sure your decoration functions are runnable in the browser too.

 Here is a typical decorator:
 ```js